-The Company has made, and intends to make in the future, expenditures to comply with such laws and regulations.
+The Company intends to make in the future, expenditures to comply with such laws and regulations.

-At January 31, 2022, the Company estimated that the fair value of the reclamation obligation is \$38,157 (2021 - \$38,340).
-The fair value of the liability was determined to be equal to the estimated reclamation costs.
-Due to the early stage of the project, the Company is unable to predict with any precision the timing of the cashflow related to the reclamation activities.
+At January 31, 2023, the Company estimated that the fair value of the reclamation obligation is \$nil (2022 - \$38,157).
+The fair value of the liability was determined to be equal to the estimated reclamation costs, net of the estimated recovery from selling the equipment.